blazexnz/blazexnz.github.io/cardistry-app/readme.md

 ### Flexible Structure

 Each item in `itemsData` can include as many or as few sections as needed.
-Sections are rendered dynamically — if a section is missing, it will simply be skipped.
+Sections are rendered dynamically — if a section is missing, it will simply be skipped, or you can add as many new ones as you like.
 Common sections include:

 - `text` – general description
 - `setup` – preparation instructions